 There’s always a better way of doing things!

-I set up Assuriant Consulting Ltd as an independent Cyber Security consultancy in 2016 when I left BAe Systems.
+On leaving BAe Systems in 2016 I set up Assuriant Consulting Ltd as an independent Cyber Security consultancy.

 My previous career in the Met Police Specialist Operations had already taught me that whatever you are doing there is always a better way of doing it.

-Computer security has gone through many guises over the years from Information Security to Information Assurance and now Cyber Security, the latest buzzword to describe the job we have been doing throughout.
-The basic role of a security professional hasn’t changed in the 12 years I’ve been doing the job but what has changed massively are the pressures on our role – hugely increased complexity of systems and their interaction with humans, increased urgency to deliver as cheaply as possible and the massively increased number of communications channels over which we all expect to do business now.
+Computer security has gone through many guises over the years from Information Security to Information Assurance and now Cyber Security, the latest buzzword to describe the job I’ve been doing throughout.
+The basic role of a security professional hasn’t changed in the 14 years I’ve been doing the job but what has changed massively are the pressures on our role – hugely increased complexity of systems and their interaction with humans, increased urgency to deliver as cheaply as possible and the massively increased number of channels over which we expect to do business now.

 Looking at Cyber Security with fresh eyes allows me to focus on the exciting possibilities presented by new technologies, whilst at the same time enabling me to get a realistic understanding of their drawbacks and security concerns.

-The following technological developments offer exciting prospects and I’m really keen to explore some of them in blogs on this site:
+The following developments in cyber security offer exciting prospects and I’m really keen to explore some of them in blogs on this site:

 - UK Cyber Security Council & the Cyber Security Profession;

-In the Who.Me?
-Experiment Blog I start my journey of exploration by looking at the subject of Self Sovereign Identity.
+In my Who.Me? experiment and associated Digital Identity Blog I document my journey of exploration by looking at the subjects of managing personal data storage, Self Sovereign Identity and the wider issue of decentralised identity.
 As a non-techie trying to understand these concepts I’m starting with a couple of basic questions, can I:

 - Create my own Personal Digital Identity that would enable me to authenticate myself across the Internet?